numediart/ISGT_wiki/src/intro.md

 }
 ```

-## Open source
+## Work on ISGT

-ISGT is fully open-source, you can fork the GitHub repository and start helping us improve the tool.
+You can fork the [GitHub repository](https://github.com/numediart/ISGT) and start helping us improve the tool.

-You can find the complete technical documentation [here](./Doc/doc-menu.md).
+You can find the technical documentation [here](./Doc/doc-menu.md).